-Continuation of Medical Nutrition Therapy I. Cardiovascular disease, diabetes, renal disease, cancer, metabolic disorders, obesity, anemias, food allergy and intolerance, and alternative medicine.
+Cardiovascular disease, diabetes, renal disease, cancer, metabolic disorders, obesity, anemias, food allergy and intolerance, and alternative medicine.
 Development of critical problem-solving skills, calculations, case study discussion and presentation.
-Prerequisite: NFS 350.
+Prerequisite: NFS 320.

-NFS 460 Human Nutrition Assessment Lecture with Lab (3)

-Lecture and laboratory experience in nutritional assessment using anthropometrics, dietary, biochemical, and clinical tests and criteria.
+NFS 460 Human Nutrition Assessment Lecture with Lab (3) As offered Lecture and laboratory experience in nutritional assessment using anthropometrics, dietary, biochemical, and clinical tests and criteria.
 Laboratory experience includes simulation, standardized patient, and outpatient.
-Prerequisite: NFS 101 and
+Prerequisite: NFS 101 and 320.

-NFS 480 Agriculture, Nutrition, and International Development (3)

-Issues in technology, food policy, nutrition, political economy, and social welfare in developing societies.
+NFS 480 Agriculture, Nutrition, and International Development (3) As offered Issues in technology, food policy, nutrition, political economy, and social welfare in developing societies.
 Integrates concerns about food and nutrient distribution and availability, malnutrition, scientific principles of nutrient utilization and metabolism, and human productivity and reproduction.
 Prerequisite: NFS 101.

-NFS 491 Internship in Nutrition and Dietetics (1-4)

-An internship provides nutrition and dietetics majors with valuable experience through working with professionals in their chosen field of study.
+NFS 491 Internship in Nutrition and Food Sciences (1-4) Fall, Spring, Summer An internship provides nutrition and food sciences majors with valuable experience through working with professionals in their chosen field of study.
 Three (3) hours per week for 14 weeks of on-site work, observation, or participation are required for each unit of credit and 1-4 units may be taken in any one semester.
 The course may be repeated for credit for a maximum of six (6) units.
-Prerequisites: Nutrition and Dietetics major and junior or senior standing.
+Prerequisites: Nutrition and Food Sciences major and junior or senior standing.